catkira/open5G_phy/README.md

 * Channel estimator  :  ?
 DSP slices

 # Tests
 Testbenches are written in Python using cocotb.
-For simulation both iverilog and verilator are used.
-Iverilog is used for short tests whereas iverilog is used for tests with larger data throughput.
+For simulation both iverilog and Verilator are used.
+Iverilog is used for short tests whereas Verilator is used for tests with larger data throughput.
 <br>
 To install the necessary requirements for running the tests do (assuming You start in the dir where this repo is cloned):
 ```